 And, of the spoils of victory I remember most vividly were those little toffee, chocolate and almond candies wrapped in gold foil.
 Inside the pink and gold tin canister the purser handed me were seemingly a lifetime supply of the most delicious things I had ever tasted.

-Segue to forty years later.
+Segue to 40 years later.
 My South African son-in-law has been experiencing many new adventures of his own living in Alaska, among them learning to ski, dog mush, and how to drive a snowmachine on the right side of the trail.
 My daughter brought him to visit for the first time during a blizzard in the middle of the Iditarod.
 Certainly, trial by fire – or snow – was Ty’s introduction to his new future family.
 But, on that trip, he discovered the delight of those little gold-foil almond, chocolate and toffee candies.
 I am glad the affinity for these has made it to a second generation.

 We’re now ramping up for the holidays and making gifts from the kitchen to give to friends and family.
 One of our favorites amongst the jams and chutneys, breads and flavored honey, is our version of almond and chocolate toffee.
 Although we don’t serve them in gold foil or in that cool pink tin canister, they are easy to make, they taste just like the legendary original, and recipients are always appreciative of the homemade nature of our gifts.